rockettheme/docs/Docs/joomla/basic/menu_manager.md

 The **Title** and **Show Title** options (point 1) allow you to give your module a name, and decide whether or not this name should be displayed on the frontend of your site.

-The **Poisition** field (point 2) sets where on the assigned pages your menu module will appear.
+The **Position** field (point 2) sets where on the assigned pages your menu module will appear.
 It's best to check the layout area in the **Template Manager** of your applicable template styles to make sure a position is active prior to setting it here.
 Otherwise, your module will not appear on the frontend, or may appear incorrectly.

 The **Status** option (point 3) sets the publishing status for the module.
 If unpublished or trashed, it will not appear on the frontend of your site.